Grand Unification Higgs-$\mathcal{R}^2$ Inflation: Complementarity between Proton Decay and CMB Observables: GUT Inflation

-Tab.~\ref{tab:infl-para1-merged_M} and the corresponding Fig.~\ref{fig:PalatiniR2_M} show that, for instantaneous reheating and when the inflaton evolves along the $\phi > M$ branch, the model systematically predicts larger spectral indices compared to the $\phi < M$ or $\omega_r = 0$ cases, with $n_s$ shifted into the region favored by recent \emph{Planck}+ACT data~\cite{ACT:2025tim}.
-The required number of $e$-folds remains $N_* \simeq 55.5$--$57.6$ across the explored parameter range, but the pivot exit point $\phi_*$ occurs at substantially larger values, often by orders of magnitude, than in the $\phi < M$ branch.
-The tensor-to-scalar ratio retains the same hierarchical behavior as previously discussed.
+Tab.~\ref{tab:infl-para1-merged_M} and the corresponding Fig.~\ref{fig:PalatiniR2_M} show that, for instantaneous reheating and inflaton evolution along the $\phi > M$ branch, the model predicts a larger spectral index than in the $\phi < M$ or $\omega_r = 0$ cases, with $n_s$ shifted into the region favored by recent \emph{Planck}+ACT data~\cite{ACT:2025tim}.
+The required number of $e$-folds remains $N_* \simeq 55.5$--$57.6$ across the explored parameter range, but the pivot exit point $\phi_*$ occurs at substantially larger values, often by orders of magnitude, than on the $\phi < M$ branch.
+The tensor-to-scalar ratio retains the hierarchical behavior discussed previously.
 The running of the spectral index, $\alpha_s$, remains consistently negative, ranging approximately from $-4.7 \times 10^{-4}$ to $-5.8 \times 10^{-4}$, with a mild increase in magnitude as $\xi$ decreases, reflecting the steeper curvature of the potential for smaller non-minimal couplings.
-The dependence on $\alpha$ is weak, as the running is primarily determined by the slow-roll parameters at horizon exit.
+The dependence on $\alpha$ is weak, as the running is primarily governed by the slow-roll parameters evaluated at horizon exit.

 Two effects combine to shift $n_s$ toward the higher values preferred by \emph{Planck}+ACT observations~\cite{ACT:2025tim} in this branch.
-First, instantaneous reheating ($\omega_r = 1/3$) reduces the post-inflationary redshifting required to match the pivot scale, effectively increasing $N_*$ relative to delayed reheating; in slow-roll, plateau-like potentials, a larger $N_*$ generally drives the spectral index closer to unity.
-Second, the $\phi > M$ branch alters the sign and magnitude of the Coleman–Weinberg logarithm (so that $\ln(\phi/M) > 0$), which flattens the Einstein-frame potential near the pivot for the parameter range we explore.
+First, instantaneous reheating ($\omega_r = 1/3$) reduces the post-inflationary redshifting needed to match the pivot scale, effectively increasing $N_*$ relative to delayed reheating; in slow-roll, plateau-like potentials, a larger $N_*$ generally drives the spectral index closer to unity.
+Second, the $\phi > M$ branch alters the sign and magnitude of the Coleman–Weinberg logarithm (so that $\ln(\phi/M) > 0$), flattening the Einstein-frame potential near the pivot for the parameter range we explore.
 Together, these effects shift the horizon-exit point to a flatter region of the potential, producing the observed increase in $n_s$ while leaving the leading behavior of $r$ dominated by $\alpha$.